Can you sign a quantum state?: Quantum Signcryption: Full Security

-\subsubsection{Achieving Many-Time, Two-User Security}
+\subsubsection{Achieving many-time, two-user security}

-With the above results in hand, we can show security of the quantum signcryption hybrid.
-It turns out that the hybrid scheme can achieve both outsider and insider (sender) security even in the many-time setting, given a sufficiently strong classical component.
-This is proven as \expref{Theorem}{thm:KEMwCCA2} and \expref{Corollary}{cor:outsider} in \expref{Appendix}{app:security}.
+It turns out that the hybrid signcryption scheme can achieve both outsider and insider (sender) security even in the many-time setting, given a sufficiently strong classical component.
+This is proven in~\expref{Section}{sec:many2hyb}.

 \begin{theorem} Let $\Pi^\SC$ be a many-time, two-user, outsider- and insider-secure signcryption.
 Let $\Pi^\SKQE$ be a \cDNS-secure symmetric-key quantum encryption.
 Then $\PiHyb[\Pi^\SC, \Pi^\SKQE]$ (\expref{Construction}{cons:QS-generic}) is a quantum signcryption scheme which is (many-time, two-user) outsider-secure and insider-secure. \end{theorem}